Domestic Employees (B1 visas)

 Personal or domestic servants who are accompanying or following to join their United States citizen employer in the United States may be eligible for the B-1 visa classification if:

-- If the American Citizen’s employer is subject to frequent international transfers lasting two years or more and who, as a condition of employment, is going to reside in the United States for a stay not to exceed four years
+- The American Citizen’s employer is subject to frequent international transfers lasting two years or more and who, as a condition of employment, is going to reside in the United States for a stay not to exceed four years.

-- The employer-employee relationship must have existed for at least six months prior to the employer's admission to the United States or, alternatively, that the employer has regularly employed a domestic servant in the same capacity while abroad;
+- The employer-employee relationship must have existed for at least six months prior to the employer's admission to the United States or, alternatively, the employer has regularly employed a domestic employee in the same capacity while abroad.

-- The employee has had at least one year experiences as a personal or domestic servant by producing statements from previous employers attesting to such experience;
+- The employee has had at least one year of experience as a personal or domestic employee, as indicated by statements from previous employers attesting to such experience.

-- The employer will be the only provider of employment, and will provide the employee free room and board and round trip airfare as indicated under the terms of the employment contract.
+- The employer will be the only provider of employment, and will provide the employee free room and board and round trip transportation, as indicated under the terms of the employment contract.

-- A contract signed and dated by both employer and employee that at a minimum must include the following:
+- A contract signed and dated by both employer and employee that at a minimum must include a guarantee that:

 - The employer will be the only provider of employment to the employee.